 Trust Exercise by Susan Choi

 In this mind bending novel, Choi presents readers with two characters, David and Sarah, who meet at a performing arts high school in the 1980’s and fall in love–but their relationship is manipulated by everyone, including their teacher, and the consequences will leave readers debating truth, ethics, and the responsibilities we have to each other.

 Are you looking for more book recommendations?
 Whether you want to find the latest, most buzzed about books or under-the-radar gems, TBR: Tailored Book Recommendations can help!
 TBR is a quarterly subscription service that offers hand-picked book recommendations!
-Choose between two tiers: the digital tier will ensure you three book recommendations delivered via email, and the hardcover tier gets you three brand new hardcover books picked just for you.
+Choose between two tiers: the recommendations-only tier will ensure you three book recommendations delivered via an emailed letter, and the hardcover tier gets you three brand new hardcover books shipped to you.
 To get started, fill out our reader survey and tell us about your favorite books, genres, what you are looking for, and any dealbreakers, and our expert Bibliologists will find you your next favorite book!